 All the Lighthouse positioning is estimated onboard of the crazyflie.
 Go the the technical documentation of the lighthouse positioning system of it is implemented into the Crazyflie Firmware.

-Hardware Hack: Using LH deck with other hardware
+Hardware Hack: Using a LH deck with other hardware

-The deck has 4 solder pad on the bottom that are designed to allow using the Lighthouse positioning deck with other hardware.
+The deck has 4 solder pad on the bottom that are designed to make it possible to use the Lighthouse positioning deck with other hardware.
 The 4 pads are labeled and corresponds to the connector P3 in the deck schematic.